bilha-analytics/bilha-analytics.github.io/_posts/2022-12-09-HyperGraphLearning.md

 ---

 **TLDR;**
-- Real-world scenarios entail complex relationships betwen multiple entities.
+- Real-world scenarios entail complex relationships between multiple entities.
 - Hypergraphs capture more than pairwise relationships, encoding complex relationships.
 - You can construrct a hypergraph for non-graphical data; define your nodes and hyperedges using various similarity-based approaches.